 Do I Really Need a Website?

-I’ve written at length about understanding your websites but here are the cliff notes.
-Your websites does one or a combination of the following: establishes credibitlity, directly sells, or pursuades.
+I’ve written at length about understanding your website’s purpose but here are the cliff notes.
+Your websites does one or a combination of the following: establishes credibility, directly sells, or persuades.

 Not every website does it all and that’s ok.